suryakanteti/PES-Final-Project/README.md

 Build the project in either Debug or Release mode.
 Indebug, extra tests will be run to verify authenticity of the modules.

+Connect a speaker to the FRDM-KL25Z board by connecting the PTE30 DAC output pin (J10 11) to the positive node of the speaker and connect the negative node to GND.

 Run the project.

 On running the project the following, line appears on the screen.